RageAgainstThePixel/com.utilities.rest/README.md

 var bearerToken = Rest.GetBearerOAuthToken("authToken");
 ```

+These methods will generate the necessary data to apply to your authentication headers, they DO NOT set the authentication for any Rest calls.

 ### Rest Parameters

-Rest parameters have been bundled into a single object to make the method signatures a bit more uniform.
+Rest parameters have been bundled into a single object to make the method signatures a bit more uniform, these can be provided with all requests made using the `com.utilities.rest` library to control how the operation performs.

 ```csharp
 var restParameters = new RestParameters(